wmazin/Visualizing-Quantum-Computing-using-fractals/README.md

 **Getting started**
 1. Upload the notebooks to the [IBM Quantum Lab](https://quantum-computing.ibm.com/)
-2. Run the 1- or 2-qubit notebook with the default quantum circuit yielding both the ideal simulated fractal as well as the fractal generated after running on a real quantum compuer
+2. Run the 1- or 2-qubit notebook with the default quantum circuit yielding both the ideal simulated fractal as well as the fractal generated after running on a real quantum computer. <br />
+In the current version nice fractals may be achieved when either the 1-qubit quantum circuit statevector isn't on the axes of the Bloch sphere or you generate a 2-qubit quantum circuit involving all four qubits.
 3. Get familiar with the [tutorial](https://quantum-computing.ibm.com/composer/docs/iqx/) for the IBM Quantum Composer.
-    - Explain why you need to add a rotation
- - Link to the IBM Quantum Composer, tutorial
- - You can also choose to write the qiskit code and not use the Composer
+4. You can also choose to write the qiskit code and not use the Composer.

 <br />